Skip to content

 Browse this topic by intent, not by one long unstructured list.

-Each group is authored in the topic catalog, but the actual concepts, progress badges, and track cues still come from the canonical concept metadata and shared progress model.
+Each group is authored for this topic, but the actual concepts, progress badges, and track cues still come from the canonical concept metadata and shared progress model.

 Group 01